megahall/sdn_sensor/README.md

 and write any arbitrary addresses in system memory whatsoever without any restrictions.

-Fundamentally DPDK allows Bus Mater and DMA (direct memory access) by the NIC (network interface card) by design.
+Fundamentally DPDK allows Bus Master and DMA (direct memory access) by the NIC (network interface card) by design.
 This means that PCIe (PCI Express) bus on the motherboard permits almost unlimited read and write access to all of system memory, user-space or kernel-space, or any other region(s) present.